Carotid endarterectomy (CEA) is

 plaque breaks off and blocks blood flow to the brain, a stroke may happen.
 A mini-stroke

-(transient ischemic attack or TIA) is stroke like-symptoms that last only a few minutes to a
+(transient ischemic attack, or TIA) is stroke-like symptoms that last only a few minutes

-few hours.
-A TIA may be the first sign of the disease.
+a few hours.
+A TIA may be the first sign of carotid artery disease.